-There's no doubt that the popularity of VPNs - or Virtual Private Networks - has soared since the outbreak of Covid-19 across the globe.
+There's no doubt that the popularity of the best VPNs has soared in the last couple of years.

 And it's really easy to see why.
-Whether it's folk wanting to protect themselves and their data while working at home thanks to those watertight encrypted tunnels, as an avenue to stream a world of Netflix content, or simply to get around blocked websites - downloading a VPN with pre-installed settings and protocols can help.
+Whether it's folk wanting to protect themselves and their data while working at home thanks to those watertight encrypted tunnels, using a VPN for Netflix, or simply to get around blocked websites - downloading a VPN with pre-installed settings and protocols can help.

 And with the US FCC (Federal Communications Commission) having stripped away net neutrality provisions, there’s never been a better time to arm yourself with a VPN.
 Using a trustworthy service is a great way to encrypt your online traffic and avoid government censorship, not to mention bypass certain ISP (Internet Service Provider) restrictions.

-There are dozens of reasons why you should use a VPN, but here are five of the best.
+There are dozens of reasons why you should use a VPN, but here are seven of the best.

 1. Browse anonymously

 When you connect to a secure VPN, you’re able to browse the web with complete anonymity.
-That’s because a good VPN service will hide your actual location, letting you browse without ever leaving a ‘physical’ trace.
+That’s because a good VPN service will route all data traffic from your ‘client’ device through one of its own servers.
+As far as the Internet is concerned, your IP address will be that of the server, not your home network.

 This is especially important if you’re concerned about your internet browsing history.
 Back in 2017, the US government gave ISPs the power to package and sell user data.
 That means everything you do online could become fodder for marketers or insurance companies.
 If that sounds spooky to you, then using a VPN is a great way to keep your digital life private.